San Francisco, CA, US

 To apply, please submit a brief introduction, a copy of your resume, and a link to your Github or LinkedIn profile to firstname.lastname@example.org with Software Engineer in the subject.
 Qualified applicants with criminal histories will be considered for the position in a manner consistent with the Fair Chance Ordinance.

-Sign up for our newsletter with information about Joyent Triton, upcoming events, recent publications, and insight into the latest technologies surrounding the Open Cloud.
+Sign up for our quarterly newsletter with information about Joyent Triton, upcoming events, recent publications, and insight into the latest technologies we are working on.

 You have been successfully subscribed to the Open Cloud newsletter.